 Most men will continuously lie because of these three reasons: shame, protection, and reputation.

 2. Men lie because they want to protect you

 Check out what men need in a relationship.
-From that article, you will understand that a man desires to protect you at all costs, even from himself.
+From that article, you will understand that a man’s instinct is to protect you at all costs, even from himself.

-If he knows that his actions will harm you emotionally in some way, or affect your trust for him, he will most often lie.
+If he knows that his actions will harm you emotionally in some way, or affect your trust in him, he will most often lie.

 As it’s NEVER your responsibility when your husband chooses to lie to you, understanding this may perhaps allow you to show grace and forgiveness when they ARE honest with you about something they did that hurt you.
 This will help them see that you won’t hate them if they do something wrong, and want to be transparent with you.